Higher (equivariant) topological complexity of Milnor manifolds: Higher topological complexity of Milnor manifolds

-One can see that, the above product is nonzero, as it contains the term $A \cdot B \cdot C \cdot (a_{2k+1}^s b_{2k+1}^{r-1})$, which apparently cannot be killed by any other term in the expression.
-Hence, for $n=2k+1$, the cohomological bound given in \eqref{eq: lb higher tc} gives us
+Observe that the above product is nonzero, as it contains the term $A B C D (a_{2k+1}^s b_{2k+1}^{r-1})$, which cannot be canceled out by any other term in the expression.
+Hence, for $n=2k+1$, the cohomological bound given in \eqref{eq: lb higher tc} provides